Because you can’t predict the future.

 - Developers (people) are generally optimistic about what they can achieve short-term, and pessimistic about what they can achieve long-term

 These truths are the reasons you should be agile.
-They represent known volatility in every project (software or otherwise).
+They represent known volatility in every [software] project you will undertake.
 Ignore these at your project’s own peril!
-Don’t be agile, don't be flexible, and don't be open to change... and you allow these truths to wreak havoc on your ability to successfully drive projects to completion.
+Don’t be agile, flexible, and open to change, and let these wreak havoc on your ability to successfully drive projects to completion.